davekirby/EFFProject/report/PROJ_KirbyD.md

 A function was written that read each row of a pandas DataFrame containing the iris data and passed it to the fuzzy controller.
 The rules were applied to the features and calculated the activation strength of each of the consequents.
 The argmax of the activation strengths were used to pick the predicted class.

 This method achieved an accuracy of 86.66%, showing that classification with simple fuzzy rules was viable.
+A `FuzzyClassifier` class was created to encapsulate this functionality in a `predict` method.

 ## Stage 2: Encoding fuzzy rules in DEAP GP trees